hslu-ige-laes/lora-devices-ttn/docs/sensors/pflow-e3r.md

 ## Settings (mandatory!)

-1. On the device, go to `Settings / 3.
+1. On the device, go to `Device Settings / 3.
 Communication / 4.
-Lora USC` and set it to 868100000 Hz
+Lora USC` and set it to `868100000 Hz`
+   - you can enter the `Device Settings` by pressing the button with the three lines on the device
 2. Make shure, that in ttn `Device Class C` is configured under `Network layer`
-3. Reset Lora (in `Settings / 3.
+3. Reset Lora (in `Device Settings / 3.
 Communication / 8.
 Reset Lora`)
-4. Mount the device on the pipe, use a lot of gel on the ultrasonic contact surfaces.
-Mount as well the temperature sensors with thermal paste.
+4. Mount the device on the pipe
+   - use a lot of ultrasonic contact gel on the ultrasonic contacts
+   - mount as well the temperature sensors with thermal paste
-5. Set the pipe Diameter, Wall Thickness and pipe material (in `Settings / 1.
+5. Set the pipe Diameter, Wall Thickness and Pipe Material (in `Device Settings / 1.
 Pipe Parameter`)
    - the thickness could also be measured with a separate ultrasonic thickness sensor
-6. Stop the water flow in the hydraulic circuit and make a zero set (in `Settings / 5.
+6. Stop the water flow in the hydraulic circuit and make a zero set (in `Device Settings / 5.
 Select Setting / 4.
 Reset Zero`)
+7. Start the water flow, done
-7. If possible (recommended):
+8. If possible (recommended):
-   - Activate the water flow and make a paralell measurement with a high quality ultrasonic flow meter.
+   - Make a paralell measurement with a high quality ultrasonic flow meter
-   - Calculate the correction factor and set it in the device (in `Settings / 6.
+   - Calculate the correction factor and set it in the device (in `Device Settings / 6.
 Calibration / 1.
 Scale Factor`)

 ---